static-frame/static-frame/doc/source/api_structures.rst

 Primary Containers
 ---------------------

-The primary components of the StaticFrame library are the one-dimensional :py:class:`static_frame.Series` and the two-dimensional :py:class:`static_frame.Frame` and :py:class:`static_frame.FrameGO`.
+The primary components of the StaticFrame library are the one-dimensional :obj:`static_frame.Series` and the two-dimensional :obj:`static_frame.Frame` and :obj:`static_frame.FrameGO`.

 While `Frame` and `Series` are immutable, the `FrameGO` permits a type of grow-only mutation, the addition of columns.